This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 It’s great that Innisfree stopped testing on animals in-house, however, they admit that by choosing to sell their products in China, animal testing is unavoidable.

 This is true.
-All imported cosmetics sold in mainland China are required by law to be tested on animals.
+Most imported cosmetics sold in mainland China are required by law to be tested on animals.
 Even if cosmetics have already proven to be safe using non-animal test methods, China’s laws demand all foreign cosmetics to be re-tested in their own labs using animal test subjects.

 Innisfree tries to explain and justify it as they are not conducting these animal tests in China, but they’re having other companies do it — for them.